 The Marriage and Family Therapy program at Central Connecticut State University defines human diversity as: "perceived variability along any category or dimension which differentiates individual persons, or groups of persons, one from another."
 Insofar as all human beings are unique, diversity is a ubiquitous phenomenon resulting from the universal habit of perceiving differences both consciously and unconsciously.
 Awareness of diversity itself is neither a virtue nor a problem.

 However, judgment accompanying such awareness of diversity can be problematic, particularly when such judgments entail presumptions of superiority or inferiority, or expectations unfounded by direct experience with the particular individuals or groups perceived as similar or different from the perceiver.
 Historically, injustices have resulted from two broad types of acts: (1) those that result from unfounded judgments of specific persons or groups from the perceiverand (2) those that establish policies which result in favor or disfavor to persons or groups from any one or more category or dimensions.

 Some of the major categories that have been attended to with consequent injustices are: Race, religion, national origin, ethnicity, gender, socioeconomic class, sexual orientation, and political belief.
 Some of the major dimensions are: Age, height, weight, physical attractiveness, and skin tone.
 We refer to such variables as HCADs (Historical Categories and Dimensions).
 The Marriage and Family Therapy (MFT) program is deeply committed, as is Central Connecticut State University of which we are a part, to the goal of maximal opportunity for all persons, irrespective to their membership in any perceived categories and dimensions.
 To this end, our program has adopted a policy of admissions to anyone having earned a Baccalaureate degree from an accredited institution with a G.P.A. of 2.7 or better, along with favorable recommendations and a well-written essay.
-Recognizing that economic circumstances limit some persons from attending our program, we encourage students to seek financial aid and offer a limited number of graduate assistantships.
-To our knowledge, graduate education, at the two Connecticut State University MFT programs are the most affordable of any in the state.
+Recognizing that economic circumstances limit some individuals from attending our program, we encourage students to seek financial aid and offer a limited number of graduate assistantships.

-Central Connecticut State University prides itself on its diversity and its emphasis on the "Non-traditional Student."
-Most of the courses in the program are offered in the evenings; some are offered during Intersession and summer and occasionally weekends.
-The program is designed to allow both students to stay together as a "cohort" through critical stages in their training, thus creating an atmosphere of cohesiveness and connection to each other and the program.
+Central Connecticut State University prides itself on its diversity and its emphasis on the "Nontraditional Student."
+Most of the courses in the program are offered in the evenings; some are offered during summer and occasionally weekends.
+The program is designed to allow students to stay together as a "cohort" through critical stages in their training, thus creating an atmosphere of cohesiveness and connection to each other and the program.
 Students value this atmosphere, finding that it generates support, reinforcement, collegiality, and a sense of "ownership" in the program.
 Since the mid-1990's, our program has attracted a student body diverse with respect to all the above-mentioned HCADs.
 We offer coursework that addresses the importance of respect for all persons; we support our MFT graduate student organization, which provides social as well as professional activities open to all.
 We encourage our students to inform their communities about our program, a policy which has resulted in continued HCAD diversity of our student body with respect to HCADs.
 We facilitate both practicum and internship placements with agencies that service an HCAD-diverse population.

-Our program student body consists of over 20% males and over 35% non-European-Americans, which attests to the success our policies allow us to enjoy in regard to racial and ethnic diversity.
-Because of our emphasis on diversity, our program attracts students of all walks of life, cultural backgrounds, and ethnic origins.
-We haveattracted students from all over the world, and have had students in our program representing such countries as Bangladesh, Brazil, Canada, China, Columbia, India, Iran, Israel, Italy, Japan, Nicaragua, Peru, Poland, Russia, South Africa, South Korea, Spain, Syria, Turkey, Vietnam, and the West Indies.
+Our program student body consists of over 17% males and over 30% non-European-Americans, which attests to the success our policies allow us to enjoy in regard to racial and ethnic diversity.
+Because of our emphasis ondiversity, our program attracts students of all walks of life, cultural backgrounds, and ethnic origins.
+We have attracted students from all over the world, and have had students in our program representing such countries as Bangladesh, Brazil, Canada, China, Columbia, Greece, India, Iran, Israel, Italy, Japan, Nicaragua, Peru, Poland, Russia, South Africa, South Korea, Spain, Syria, Turkey, Vietnam, and the West Indies.